 $1,000 non-refundable deposit, transferable (for up to 12 months), due upon acceptance into the ROOTS Training Course.
 Students will be sent a link to pay the deposit upon acceptance.

-1 payment (5% discount)
+- 1 payment (5% discount)

-2 equal payments
+- 2 equal payments

-20 payment plan (3% admin fee)
+- Payment plan is available (3% admin fee)

 Visit the admissions page to learn more about admission requirements and to apply for admission.

-2016-2017 On-site Modules Located at One Heart Wild Education Sanctuary, Silverdale, WA
+Onsite Modules Located at One Heart Wild Education Sanctuary, Silverdale, WA

 Trans-species Psychology Theory – Nonhuman Animal Ethics – Collaborative/Mindful Horsemanship Skills – Social Animal Relational Behavior

-Equine Field Observation – Developing Critical Awareness of the Equine Species Through
+FIELD MODULE - Equine Field Observation – Developing Critical Awareness of the Equine Species Through

 Understanding Ethology of Free Living Equines

-The Social Brain – Complex Trauma – Somatic Body-Mind Integration –
+MODULE 4 - The Social Brain – Complex Trauma – Somatic Body-Mind Integration –